-The City will reimburse employees for a loss of tools due to a catastrophic event such as fire or flood, or for the theft of their entire tool box.
+The City will reimburse employees for a loss of their personally owned tools due to a catastrophic event such as fire or flood on City property, or for the theft of their entire tool box from City property.
+Reimbursement will be based on the tool list inventory on file with Human Resources.
+Reimbursement value will be determined by the City using the criteria in Article 33 Section III (F).